learn-co-curriculum/python-p4-passwords/README.md

 Our `users.password_hash` column really stores two values: the salt and the actual return value of Bcrypt.
-We just concatenate them together in the column and use our knowledge of the length of salts — `gensalt()` always produces 29-character strings — to separate them.
+We just concatenate them together in the column and use our knowledge of the length of salts — Bcrypt always produces 29-character strings — to separate them.

 After we've loaded the User, we find the salt which we previously stored in